Abelhubprog/Promtok/WINDOWS_SETUP.md

-# MAESTRO Windows Setup Guide
+# PROMTOK Windows Setup Guide

-This guide will help you set up and run MAESTRO on Windows systems.
+This guide will help you set up and run PROMTOK on Windows systems.

 ## Prerequisites